dojot/docs/source/security/mqtt-tls.rst

 - -w or --overwrite: overwrites any certificate files or criptographic keys if already existent.
 - -k or --key KEYLENGTH: size of the criptographic key being generated (in bits).
-- -d or --dns: Hostname where the certificate owner can be reached out.
+- -d or --dns: Hostname where the certificate owner can be reached.
 Note that this has no relation with DNS (Domain Name System) servers - this name was kept because x509 certificates have an attribute that is called DNS.
-- -i or --ip: same as -d, buto to specify IP address.
+- -i or --ip: same as -d, but to to specify IP address.
-- --skip-https-check: if dojot accepts HTTPS connections but it has no valid certificate, then this option will allow the connection to be made.
+- --skip-https-check: if dojot accepts HTTPS connections but has no valid certificate (e.g. uses a self-signed certificate), then this option will allow the connection to be made.

 Note that authentication is performed in dojot.
 The script will ask for user credentials and will invoke user authentication automatically.
 The user needs